 Gregorian chant is the most honest form of music one can imagine.
 This chant gives you beneficent rest, even if one does not understand Latin.
 Gregorian chant is universal, fifteen centuries old and still up-to-date in various cultures.
 This is due to the fact that this music speaks to everybody’s heart, be it about joy, love, concern, acquiescence, anxiety, hope or confidence.
-Gregorian chant is the wavelength of the heart, not expressed in frequencies such as FM, MW or LW.
+Gregorian chant is the wavelength of the heart, not expressed in analog or digital frequencies.
 It feeds the hunger for deeper spirituality and inner life.

 Watou on the waves of the musicological revival of gregorian chant

 From a musicological viewpoint Gregorian chant is gaining ground.
 Most choirs which will be participating are professional or semi-professional ensembles formed at musical institutions.
 Twenty of them are professional ensembles, or are at home in conservatoria and music centers.
 This raises the global musical level considerably.

 The Gregorian repertoire may be “centuries old”, singing and listening to it is surprisingly young.
 On the one hand people in Belgium and abroad are rediscovering the meditative power and the sublimity of Gregorian chant.
 On the other hand the quality of the ensembles on both amateur and professional level is heightening rapidly and constantly.
 In numerous institutions the analysis and study of the old manuscripts is intense.
 The result of this research is then applied in the choir practice of numerous new ensembles who practice Gregorian chant and early polyphony.